Zeezy47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-adds /action to the PATH as the last directory the sell looks into
+ counts the number of directories in the PATH.